alinaqi/gpt-newspaper-podcast/README.md

 4. **Critique Agent** Provide feedback to the writer until article is approved.
 5. **Designer Agent**: Layouts and designs the articles for an aesthetically pleasing reading experience.
 6. **Editor Agent**: Constructs the newspaper based on produced articles.
-7. **Publisher Agent** Publishes the newspaper to the frontend or desired service
+7. **Publisher Agent** Publishes the newspaper to the frontend or desired service.
+8. **Podcast Agent**: Transforms articles into an engaging audio podcast using OpenAI's TTS.

 Each agent plays a critical role in delivering a unique and personalized newspaper experience.